 Every piece of information in an XML file (elements, text, numbers) is stored in memory in "nodes".
-Nodes are defined by the <a href="mailto:mxml_node_t structure.
+Nodes are defined by the mxml node t structure.
 The type member defines the node type (element, integer, opaque, real, or text) which determines which value you want to look at in the value union.